freenas/freenas-docs/userguide/intro.rst

 * :ref:`Cloud Credentials` has been added to :ref:`System`.
 This can be used to provide a secure connection to a cloud services providers.
-Supported services include Amazon S3, Backblaze B2, and Google Cloud Storage.
+Supported services include Amazon S3, Azure Blob Storage, Backblaze B2, and Google Cloud Storage.

 * :ref:`Cloud Sync` has been added to :ref:`Tasks` and can be used to synchronize files or directories to remote cloud storage providers.